syncfusion/blazor-docs/src/charts/chart/getting-started/getting-started-wasm.md

 # Getting Started with Blazor WebAssembly Charts Using Visual Studio

-This article provides a step-by-step instructions to configure Syncfusion Blazor Charts in a simple Blazor WebAssembly application using Visual Studio 2019.
+This article provides a step-by-step instructions to configure Syncfusion Blazor Chart in a simple Blazor WebAssembly application using Visual Studio 2019.

 **Note:** Starting with version 17.4.0.39 (2019 Volume 4), you need to include a valid license key (either paid or trial key) within your applications.
 Please refer to this help topic for more information.